Department Graduate Handbook

 Richard R. Duncan Fellowship

-The Duncan Fellowship is awarded to a post-candidacy graduate student in the Department of History whose dissertation research falls within the period between the 1860s and 1950s.
+The Duncan Fellowship is awarded annually to a post-candidacy graduate student in the Department of History whose dissertation research falls within the period between the 1860s and 1950s.
 Geographical region is open.
 Graduate students writing dissertations that begin before the 1860s and/or extend beyond the 1950s are eligible for the Duncan Fellowship if their dissertations engage historical events within those parameters in a significant and meaningful way.
 The nine-month (academic year) fellowship provides tuition, fees, and a stipend equivalent to the current GTA stipend.

 There are a variety of sources within the university for research and travel funds.
 Most useful in this regard is the Arts & Humanities Research and Small Grant program, which funds travel to research collections and travel to present papers at conferences.
 The College provides up to $700 in support; the Department of History will match whatever funds the College grants, subject to availability and student eligibility.
-For more information, visit https://artsandsciences.osu.edu/academics/graduate-students/funding-resources.

 The Department of History has limited funds to support travel to conferences.
 Priority is given to students who are presenting papers, but since the department feels that attending academic conferences is an important part of learning to be a professional historian, it makes some funds available to students to attend conferences even if they are not presenting papers.
 Students presenting at conferences may receive a maximum of $700 for travel and conference costs.
 Students attending a conference but not presenting a paper may receive a maximum of $350 for travel and conference costs.
 It is department policy that students will receive travel and conference support a maximum of once per semester, and, subject to availability of funds, once per academic year.
 The student should apply to the Director of Graduate Studies well in advance of the conference.
 The application should include a copy of the conference program, a description of the conference topic (with an explanation of its relevance to the student’s graduate program), and a budget.
 If the application is successful, the student must obtain a Spend Authorization (SA) from the department’s Fiscal Associate prior to departure.
 If the SA is not assigned prior to travel, university regulations make it impossible to reimburse travel expenses.